 Instead of filling up on cocktails, sip on sparkling water and lemon.
 It might sound ‘boring’, but imagine what your belly will look like after attending 10 holiday parties in one week.
 It’s all about making smart decisions.

 Rest is crucial to keeping inflammation away.
 Try to get at least 8 hours of sleep every night and make sure to disconnect from social media when you get home from work.
-Even better, indulge in a hot bath with lavender oil.
+Even better, indulge in a hot bath with lavender oil and epsom salts.

 Snuggle With Your Boo